RIR360/development/journal/2025/september.md

 - If you don't improve your emotional intelligence you'll find yourself in the same trap again and again.

 ## 09/24/2025
-- Don't rely on any human, nobody except your lord.
+- Don't rely on any human, nobody except your God.
 - People will change willingly or even un-willingly and put you empty inside.
+- When God is your center of the things you have, then you never run of out things to live for.